 - Pacifier use – some daycares forbid the use of pacifiers so it is worth bringing up if your child uses one

-- Allergies and special food requirements – Not all in home daycares are able to accommodate allergies or they may ask you to bring food in.
+- Allergies and special food requirements – Not all in-home daycares are able to accommodate allergies or they may ask you to bring food in.

-- Medications – Let the daycare know upfront if your child requires regular medicine or has an epipen.
+- Medications – Let the daycare know upfront if your child requires regular medicine or has an EpiPen.

-30 Questions To Ask A Home Daycare Provider
+45 Questions To Ask A Home Daycare Provider

-Although it is impossible to cover every single topic, this list of daycare interview questions will help you to get a feel for any home daycares that you visit and to make the right decision for your family.
+This list of daycare interview questions will help you to get a feel for any home daycares that you visit and to make the right decision for your family.

-Underneath these questions you will find the printable version that you can take with you to the interview.
+Underneath these questions, you will find the printable version that you can take with you to the interview.

 1.How long have you been in business?
 Do you have any formal qualifications?